duyphong170195/task-management/README.md

 for my take, I choose the second one.

-4. junit test, integration test
+4. junit test, integration test:
 In this project, I have written junit test, integration test in /src/test folder